Book Excerpt: Newhall Shooting: A Tactical Analysis

 Section One: The Approach and Initial Shots Fired

-Editor’s Note: At SHOT Show 2014 I was fortunate to finally meet Mike Wood, who has written several PoliceOne First Person Essays and become one of my very best email “pen pals.”
-He gave me a signed copy of his book, which I’ve read in electronic form.
-Newhall Shooting: A Tactical Analysis is, in my opinion, the most comprehensive and thoroughly researched account of this shooting available.
+The Newhall Shooting: A Tactical Analysis by PoliceOne columnist Mike Wood is the most comprehensive and thoroughly researched account of this shooting available.
 Wood had unprecedented access to the files of the detectives who investigated this case, and conducted numerous personal interviews with officers who participated in the gunfight.
-In my view, you will not find another account of this gunfight that is more accurate or more thoroughly documented.
 The following excerpt describes the opening moments of the fight.

 When Davis brought the Pontiac to a stop, he did so in an area bathed with light from the gas station ahead and the restaurant parking lot to the right.
 With the additional light provided by the headlights of the CHP cruiser and the passenger side mounted white spotlight, Officers Gore and Frago could clearly see that the vehicle contained two occupants, not the single occupant reported by the complainant, Tidwell.
 Davis was behind the wheel, and Twining was in the right front passenger seat of the Pontiac.
 They remained inside the vehicle.

 The CHP Dodge was located at the five o’clock position from the Pontiac, approximately 15 to 20 feet behind—a little more than one car length away.
 The Dodge was angled away from the Pontiac towards the left, in a way that exposed the right side of the patrol car to anyone who exited the passenger side of the Pontiac.